-Use this form paragraph both for amendments under 37 CFR 1.312 that do not affect the scope of the claims (may be signed by primary examiner) and for amendments being entered under 37 CFR 1.312 which do affect the scope of the claims (requires signature of supervisory patent examiner).
+Use this form paragraph both for amendments under 37 CFR 1.312 that do not affect the scope of the claims (may be signed and approved by the primary examiner without forwarding to the supervisory patent examiner for approval) and for amendments being entered under 37 CFR 1.312 which do affect the scope of the claims (requires signature of the supervisory patent examiner).
 See MPEP § 714.16.